 Villa Daphne enjoys an outstanding position, just 3 minutes walk down a private path, through mature gardens, to the crystal clear sea.
 The villa's design ensures privacy and stunning sea views that can be enjoyed by the residents from all interior and exterior areas.

-A large swimming pool compliments the villa and the surrounding lush gardens filled with endemic plants, flowers and fruit trees lead to two shaded large pergolas, a stone BBQ and a private path to the sea.
+A large, heated, salt-water swimming pool compliments the villa and the surrounding lush gardens filled with endemic plants, flowers and fruit trees lead to two shaded large pergolas, a stone BBQ and a private path to the sea.

 The villa interior comprises of fully equipped kitchen and living room and one large en suite bedroom on the ground floor.
 Three more bedrooms, all en suite, are located on the first floor, each with their own large balcony.
 On the lower ground floor there is a sauna, hamam and steam/jet shower, a small gym and utility area, leading out to lawned gardens.